-Last year, Bicycling Magazine rated Minneapolis the number one city in America for bike-friendliness.
-Atlanta did not enter the top ten, nor has it ever.
+In 2014, Bicycling Magazine rated New York City the No. 1 city in America for bike friendliness.
+Atlanta did not enter the top 10, nor has it ever.

 What’s changed is that now, it wants to.
-Mayor Kasim Reed’s administration has announced this year a goal of being a top-ten cycling city by 2016.
-WABE’s Kate Sweeney looked into just what that means.
+Mayor Kasim Reed’s administration announced a goal of becoming a top 10 cycling city by 2016, and began to make strides toward that goal.

 Does Atlanta really have a future as a bike-friendly city?
 Gauging from the gridlocked sight of any of its major surface thoroughfares at rush hour, you might not think so.
 But Kari Watkins, a professor of civil and environmental engineering at Georgia Tech, says that believe it or not, Atlanta’s getting better.

 “I think when we say ‘getting better,’ it’s because we know about what is about to happen,” says Watkins.
 “We sort of see this momentum coming and we know that, you know, two years from now it’s going be a crazy different picture.”

 As one of the developers behind a new smart phone app that allows bike riders to record troubling and helpful spots along their routes (Tech's Christopher Le Dantec is the other), Watkins is part of a team that’s working on engineering that picture.

 But the app’s just one part of a larger plan.

 In 2013, Mayor Kasim Reed’s office promised cycling improvements on a scale Atlanta’s never seen, investing more than $2 million in biking infrastructure.
 By 2016, Atlanta pledges to double its miles of bike lanes.
 This includes adding lanes that will connect the Atlanta University Center to downtown and connect the BeltLine with Centennial Olympic Park, among other plans.
 The plan even included a separated bike lane on busy Ponce de Leon Avenue.